cvmfs/doc-cvmfs/cpt-ducc.rst

 loop
 ****

-The `loop` comman continously executes the `convert` command.
-For each iteration, the whish list file is read again in order to pick up changes.
+The `loop` command continously executes the `convert` command.
+On each iteration, the wish list file is read again in order to pick up changes.

 ::